-Antigonus sets sail for Bohemia (whose seacoast is imagined to be in Bohemia at the northern end of the Adriatic), to dispose of the child.
+Antigonus sets sail for Bohemia (whose seacoast is imagined to be in Bohemia at the northern end of the Adriatic), bearing the babe in order to dispose of her.
 Bohemia is where Tycho fled in self-imposed exile, and the script makes clear that Antigonus has Tychonic attributes.
 Antigonus refers out of context to his three daughters, but nowhere is there evidence that he has children.
 In fact, "Antigonus" and Sophocles' "Antigone" mean "against generation, against child-bearing."
-His wife never mentions any children other than the one she devotes her time and passion to care for, viz.
-Hermione's newborn, but the three girls can be identified thanks to Antigonus stating their ages.
+Moreover, his wife never mentions any children other than the one she devotes her time and passion to care for, viz.
+Hermione's newborn.
+Nevertheless, the three girls can be identified thanks to Antigonus stating their ages.
 These three data might seem superfluous, but they are the very same ages as the King of Denmark's three sons in the year 1588, and the connection to Tycho is that he cast elaborate horoscopes for the boys in the years of their birth.
 It is as if Antigonus's children stand for Tycho's brainchildren, which being gender-free, could be boys or girls.
 The script shall support this interpretation via the marker that the year on stage is 1588.

-Before Antigonus can abandon the babe in the wilds of Bohemia, claps of thunder signify the ire of Jupiter, chief god of Olympus.
+Antigonus and the baby arrive in Bohemia, but before he can abandon her in the wilds, claps of thunder signify the ire of Jupiter, chief god of Olympus.
 Yet Antigonus presses on for fear of consequences should he fail to execute his assignment.
 As he lays down the baby, a bear roars and Antigonus thinks he had better return to the ship that brought him.
-However, the bear enters but it ignores the wee bairn.
-In the most famous stage direction in all of drama, Shakespeare describes Antigonus's next move:
+However, the bear enters, but it ignores the bairn.
+Shakespeare describes Antigonus's next move in the most famous stage direction in all of drama:

 Exit, pursued by a bear.